-1.9.1 Replaceable rubber reclaimer liners prolong the service life of the reclaimer and should be installed when using silicon carbide, aluminum oxide, or other aggressive media, as noted in Section 1.11.4.
-Rubber liners are available for a 600 and 900 cfm reclaimer that has a removable top and are designed to accept liners.
-Reclaimer liners are shown in Section 9.1, Figure 39.
+- 1.9.2 Replaceable rubber reclaimer liners: Replaceable rubber reclaimer-liners prolong service life of the reclaimer and should be installed when using silicon carbide, aluminum oxide, or other aggressive media, as noted in Section 1.11.4.
+Rubber liners are available for a reclaimer that has a removable top and designed to accept liners.
+Reclaimer liners are shown in Section 9.1, Figure 42. - 1.9.3 Externally adjustable vortex option: The vortex fine-tunes media separation; refer to Section 5.4 for additional information.
+The vortex is an option on 900 cfm cabinets with a CDC-1 Dust Collector but is standard on reclaimers when the cabinet is provided from the factory with an RPC or RPH Dust Collector.